ghrcdaac/ghrc_rds_lambda/readme.md

 }
 ```

-### AWS CLI Deployment
-It is possible to deploy the lambda without terraform though it might be difficult to ensure the subnet IDs and the
-security groups are set up properly.
-To build the zip file for the `--zip-file` lambda argument, clone the repo and run
-`python create_package.py`.
+### Building and Deploying Lambda Package
+The `build_and_deploy.sh` script can be used to to locally build and deploy an updated lambda package once the terraform module has been deployed.
+Ensure that you have setup an `env.sh` with the required values.
+See the `env.sh.example` file.

 ## Querying
 The code imposes some restrictions on the type of query that can be built and run on the lambda.
 Firstly, the cursor